 In the Hulton Chapel is a window erected to the memory of Sir William Hulton, first baronet, who died 1907.
-The window in the east wall of the chapel is very old.
-It shows the family coat-of-arms already described, with crest- a stags head; and also the Hulton quartered with another.
+The window in the east wall of the chapel contains the oldest glass in the church (c1660).
+It shows the family coat-of-arms already described, with crest - a stags head; and also the Hulton quartered with another.
+This window was completely restored - stonework and glass- in 1954.

-The east window is a seven light pointed window with Perpendicular tracery in the head, portraying Christ and the Apostles, including St.Paul.
+The east window is a seven-light pointed window with perpendicular tracery in the head, portraying Christ and the Apostles, including St. Paul.
 The window, by William Warrington, of London, is reputed to be one of the best imitations of ancient stained glass in the country.
-Rev. E.Girdlestone appealed for stained-glass to be put in the east window as "an ornament to our venerable and ancient church and as a personal kindness towards myself."
+Rev. E. Girdlestone appealed for stained-glass to be put in the east window as "an ornament to our venerable and ancient church and as a personal kindness towards myself."
 William Hulton, Esq., in an eloquent speech denounced this as a return to the idolatrous days before the "glorious Reformation."
 He said: "In the house of God, everything ought -according to the Apostle's injunction- to be done decently and in order, but it does not appear to me that stained glass at more than £260 is requisite for these qualifications of a Protestant place of worship in a country village."
 Fortunately, his pleading did not prevail, and in 1845 stained-glass was put in.

 The window in the south wall of the chancel is the "Tempest Window," and was restored about the time of the restoration of 1884.
-In the centre of the window is the coat-of-arms of Baroness Beaumont, and its description is:- 2Quarterly 1st and 4th argent, a lion rampant sable Stapleton; 2nd and 3rd argent, two bars and in chief three escallops azure.
-Errington Supporters- two talbolts argent each with an ear slit and dropping three guttees de sang gules.
+In the centre of the window is the coat-ofarms of Baroness Beaumont, and its description is:- Quarterly 1st and 4th argent, a lion rampant sable Stapleton; 2nd and 3rd argent, two bars and in chief three escallops azure.
+Errington Supporters- two talbots argent each with an ear slit and dropping three guttées de sang gules.